 Continuing to support myself in Year 4 this term will be Teaching Assistants Miss Thompson and Miss Bella.

-Phonics will continue as last term and will be ability set across Key Stage 2.
-This will continue to take place twice a week on Monday and Tuesday.
+Phonics will continue as last term and will be ability set across Years 3, 4 & 5.
+This will continue to take place twice a week on Monday and Tuesday mornings.
+Your child may be with a different teacher for this.
 Children will be told their new group for phonics this week.
 Children will receive 10 spellings on a Monday, to be tested on the following Monday.
-Additionally, children will also receive 10 age related spellings from myself, these will now be given out on a Friday and tested the following Friday.
+Additionally, children will also receive 10 spellings from myself which are related to their age, these will continue to be given out on a Friday and tested the following Friday.

-The spring term will be a busy time for learning in Year 4.
-In our Science work, we will be studying “States of matter”, in History we will continue to look at Anglo-Saxons then move onto Vikings.
-Our Geography learning will continue to concentrate on “Asia” with a focus on the physical aspects.
-In Art, we be looking at Clay modelling – creating a Viking bowls and DT will focus on creating a burglar alarm using our prior circuit knowledge.
+The summer term will be a busy but enjoyable time for learning in Year 4.
+In our Science work we will be studying ‘Animals including humans’ and ‘Living things and habitats’.
+In History, we will continue our learning of Saxons and Vikings.
+Our Geography learning will continue to focus on Asia, looking at the human geography.
+In Art, we be looking at Natural Art – Landscapes and comic strips where we will be working with clay, and DT will be linked to our History where we will be looking at textiles and weaving.
 English and Mathematics will continue to be taught daily and focus on key writing skills and mathematical calculations.

-Purple creative homework books will continue in spring term and I am looking forward to seeing more of the children engaging with these.
+Purple creative homework books will continue in summer term.
 They allow our children to both consolidate their learning from class as well as move their learning on and it was fantastic to see this being completed so creatively.
-We thank you for your support regarding homework, we have received lots of positive comments.
+Homework will begin again on Friday – please look out for this!
+We thank you for your support regarding homework.

 The gate to the playground will continue to be opened at 8.45am and closed at 8.55am.
 Late children will need to report to the main office.